shotstack/php-demos/README.md

 - **text.php** -
     Create a HELLO WORLD video title against black background with a soundtrack.

+- **status.php** -
+    Shows the status of a render task and the output video URL.
+Run this after running one of the render examples.

 ### Installation

 Install the required dependencies including the [Shotstack SDK](https://packagist.org/packages/shotstack/shotstack-sdk-php)